Breast cancer survivors

 The researchers noted that overall, patients in the breast-conserving surgery group were younger and had more favorable prognoses, which may have influenced the study outcome.
 A bigger issue is that the breast-conserving surgery patients also had radiation therapy, while the mastectomy patients did not, so whether or not the increased survival rate was directly due to radiation therapy in the breast-conserving therapy group cannot be conclusively stated.
 Also, it is important to note that the BRCA mutation status of the women was not reported, so we do not know if BRCA carriers who had a higher risk of a second cancer opted for mastectomy.

 While this study supports previous data that says that overall survival is at least the same, if not better, with breast-conserving surgery, not enough conclusive proof exists to change guidelines.
-A large controlled trial where researchers randomize which women get which surgery and ensure that one group is not getting extra treatment (in this case, radiation therapy for the breast-conserving surgery group) is needed to determine which surgery provides better survival.
+A larger prospective trial would be needed to determine which surgery provides better survival.
 Some patients may benefit much more from mastectomies than others, and some may benefit more from breast-conserving surgery.
 More work needs to be done to tease out these results.